ShadySloth/DFD_Compulsory_1/README.md

 For this migration, we added the entity Department, in this we have added the Instructor entity as a foreign key.
 Since Instructor is supposed to be a department head, we have made an attribute comment stating that, and this will be visible in the code so others can understand it.

+### Migration 7

+We changed the credits attribute in Course from an int to a decimal.
+We chose a destructive approach this time because we came to the conclusion that changing it to a decimal wouldn't cause any problems where it would have been in use.
+But if it was the other way around we non-destructive approach would have been better.